Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 10 Maret 2025 13.29.17 UTC
+- WIB: Senin, 10 Maret 2025 14.22.05 UTC
-- WITA: Senin, 10 Maret 2025 14.29.17 UTC
+- WITA: Senin, 10 Maret 2025 15.22.05 UTC
-- WIT: Senin, 10 Maret 2025 15.29.17 UTC
+- WIT: Senin, 10 Maret 2025 16.22.05 UTC

 Kutipan Inspiratif:
-"Success is no accident.
-It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do."
+"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."

-Kategori: success
+Kategori: technology